-4.21 CAMERA WITH DAY & NIGHT VISION (OPTIONAL)
+4.16 CAMERA WITH INFRARED (OPTIONAL)

 The boat may be delivered with one or two optional day & night vision camera(s) that facilitates navigation and maneuvering of the boat.
-The camera(s) are connected to NSS plotter and operated using the Simrad NSS screen (chapter 4.5), even allowing 2 camera views at the same time.
+The camera(s) are connected to the multifunction unit and operated using the screen.

-The exact location and configuration can be customized but the camera(s) are mostly mounted on the targa (see figure).
+The exact location and configuration can be customized, but the camera(s) are mostly mounted on the targa (refer figure in chapter 4.22).